Adding simple PubSub, part 1

 }

-This example shows the castEvent
+This example shows the castEvent function exported as a

 default anonymous function.
 It takes one parameter: the event type.